 Ans: artificial or man-made

-(b) Synthetic fibers are synthesized from raw material called __________
+(b) Synthetic fibres are synthesized from raw material called __________

-4. Give examples which indicate that nylon fibers are very strong.
+4. Give examples which indicate that nylon fibres are very strong.

 5. Explain why plastic containers are favored for storing food.